dsasaank-369/Pokemon/README.md

 And That's It!
-Follow these steps to make your very first Pull request.
+Follow these steps to make your very first pull request.

 # But what if i don't know how to add cards? :(